August 13: Today in Royal History

 Full name: Adelheid Luise Therese Karoline Amalie

 After twenty-one-year-old Princess Charlotte of Wales, the only child of George, Prince of Wales, died delivering a stillborn son, the unmarried, aging sons of King George III began a frantic search for brides to provide for the succession.
 One of the sons was William, Duke of Clarence (the future King William IV).
 William had never married but had lived for 20 years with actress Dorothea Jordan.
-Soon after the death of Princess Charlotte of Wales, negotiations began for the marriage of William to Princess Adelaide of Saxe-Meiningen, and the engagement was announced on April 19, 1818.
+Soon after Princess Charlotte of Wales died, negotiations began for the marriage of William to Princess Adelaide of Saxe-Meiningen, and the engagement was announced on April 19, 1818.
 William was 52 and Adelaide was 25.
 Adelaide loved children but was destined not to have one of her own.
 Sadly, Adelaide had two babies who died in early infancy, a miscarriage, and two stillbirths.
 A child of William and Adelaide would have succeeded to the throne as William’s two elder brothers (George IV and Frederick, Duke of York) had no surviving children.
 Adelaide wrote to her widowed sister-in-law the Duchess of Kent, “My children are dead, but your child lives, and she is mine too.”
 That child was the future Queen Victoria.

 Unofficial Royalty: Adelaide of Saxe-Meiningen, Queen of the United Kingdom

-August 13, 1904 – Death of Elizabeth Wellesley, Duchess of Wellington, Queen Victoria’s Mistress of the Robes 1861–1868, 1874–1880, in Walton-on-Thames, Surrey, England; at Stratfield Saye House in Hampshire, England
+August 13, 1904 – Death of Elizabeth Wellesley, Duchess of Wellington, Queen Victoria’s Lady of the Bedchamber 1843-1858 and Mistress of the Robes 1861–1868, 1874–1880, in Walton-on-Thames, Surrey, England; buried at Stratfield Saye House in Hampshire, England

 Born Lady Elizabeth Hay, daughter of George Hay, 8th Marquess of Tweeddale, she married Arthur Wellesley, 2nd Duke of Wellington.